 How Does a Home Fiber Optic Network Enhance Internet Speed?

-1. High Bandwidth Capacity: Fiber optic cables can carry a much higher volume of data compared to copper cables.
-This translates to higher internet speeds and better performance during peak usage times.
+- Fiber optic cables can carry a much higher volume of data compared to copper cables.
+This translates to higher internet speeds and better performance.

-3. Higher Signal Quality Over Long Distances: Unlike copper cables, fiber optics suffer minimal signal loss over long distances.
-This ensures that your internet speed remains consistent, regardless of how far you are from the service provider's hub.
+- Fiber optics suffers minimal signal loss over long distances.
+This ensures that your internet speed remains consistent.

-4. Less Vulnerability to External Factors: Fiber optic cables are less affected by electromagnetic interference and physical damage.
-This ensures a more consistent and reliable internet speed.
+- Less Vulnerability to External Factors: Fiber optic cables are less affected by electromagnetic interference and physical damage.